-The Art History Department offers a major with a Concentration in the Visual Arts.
-Here, students have the option of doing a studio thesis instead of a written one.
-Visual Arts Concentrators work closely with faculty advisors who assists them in planning a program incorporating personal interests while meeting departmental requirements.
+Students majoring in Art History and Visual Arts have the option of doing a studio thesis instead of a written one.
+Art History and Visual Art students work closely with faculty advisors who assists them in planning a program incorporating personal interests while meeting departmental requirements.

-Description: The Senior Project in the Art History Visual Arts Concentration is scheduled in the last year of the major.
+Description: The Senior Project for Art History and Visual Arts majors is scheduled in the last year of the major.
 By that time you will have taken Imagery and Form BC 3031 and a variety of Art History and Studio courses, which may help form your approach to your thesis project.

 BC3530 Advanced Studio AND BC3999 Senior Independent Project provides a two-semester framework in which to complete a senior project.
 Your Senior Project should be a cohesive body of work based on original concepts and executed with some technical proficiency.
 A paper approximately seven to ten page in length will accompany your Senior Project outlining your artistic goals.
 This paper will serve as an artist’s statement and should describe what your work would mean to viewers as well situate your work vis-a-vis artistic precedents.